Residency: Zoological Medicine

 Specific reading assignments will be made for each block of the residency and residents are expected to know and understand the material assigned.

-The resident is provided with a small stipend annually to cover biomedical resource expenses and educational discounts in the teaching hospital.
 The College of Veterinary Medicine is attractively located on a 180-acre farm just outside the Raleigh beltline, approximately two miles from the main NCSU campus.
-The North Carolina Zoological Park is located 1.5 hours west in Asheboro, NC.
-Three state aquariums are located 2.5, 3.5 and 4.5 hours away at the Ft.
-Fisher, Pine Knoll Shores and Manteo, NC and the Center for Marine Sciences and Technology, which houses much of the marine aspects of the program is located on Bogue Sound in Morehead City, NC, near the Institute of Marine Sciences and the North Carolina Department of Marine Fisheries and very near the Pine Knoll Shores Aquarium, the NOAA National Marine Fisheries Laboratory, and Duke Marine Laboratory.
+The North Carolina Zoological Park is located 1.5 hours to the west in Asheboro, NC.
+The three state aquariums are located 2.5, 3 and 3.5 hours away at the Ft.
+Fisher, Pine Knoll Shores and Manteo, NC, and the Center for Marine Sciences and Technology (CMAST), which houses much of the marine aspects of the program is located on Bogue Sound in Morehead City, NC, near the UNC Institute of Marine Sciences and the North Carolina Department of Marine Fisheries and very near the Pine Knoll Shores Aquarium, the NOAA National Marine Fisheries Laboratory, and Duke

 Publications and Presentations

 The resident is required to prepare five papers for publication, four of these by the end of their second year.
-These can be case series or strong case reports but at least one paper must be a prospective research report.
+This target ensures a buffer for meeting ACZM credentialing requirements in time and accounting for potential journal manuscript review delays.
+Some papers may be case series, but at least one paper must be a prospective research report.
 In the second year they are expected to make a case or research presentation at an appropriate scientific meeting.
 In the third year the resident is expected to present at the meeting appropriate for their emphasis area.
 Other presentations will be assigned throughout the course of the program.

-As part of the core year the resident is expected to participate in a training opportunity on marine mammal medicine which will be conducted in California.
-The program will provide tuition for these experiences.
-The resident will be responsible for living expenses and where necessary transportation.
+The resident is provided some funds annually from the House Officer Program Office and from the Zoological Medicine Residency Program, as available, to help offset travel and lodging expenses incurred by the dispersed locations of the varied clinical practice opportunities and conference attendance.
+Notwithstanding these supplementary funds, much of the necessary travel comes at the resident’s expense.
+As part of the core year the resident is expected to participate in a training opportunity on marine mammal medicine in California.
 This varies from year to year.
+During the second and third years of the program the resident will be working primarily in their emphasis area, which will require considerable off campus effort.
+Additionally, there will be cross-training outside of the area of emphasis, at the coast (NC Aquariums and Center for Marine Sciences and Technology), at the NC Zoo, and on campus (Exotic Animal Medicine Service).
 Living arrangements for these activities will be the responsibility of the resident.
-During the second and third years of the program the resident will be working in their emphasis area, which will require considerable off campus effort.
-Additionally, there will be cross training outside of the area of emphasis, at the coast (NC Aquariums and Center for Marine Sciences and Technology), at the NC Zoo, and on campus (Exotic Animal Medicine Service).
-Transportation and lodging for these efforts will be the responsibility of the resident.

 At the beginning of the program a committee is assigned to oversee the training program of the resident and to handle any problems that arise.
 The committee is composed of two program mentors and one additional faculty member.
 The resident is evaluated informally by the mentors quarterly and formally by the entire committee and faculty each 6 months, with written reviews filed in the offices of the Department Head of DOCS and the Associate Dean for Veterinary Medical Services.
 Progression to the second and third years are dependent upon favorable progress reports during the first and second years respectively.